4largesweet firm, apples (like Golden Delicious)peeled, cored and chopped into 1-inch cubes

 In a large mixing bowl, combine the prepared apples with 1 teaspoon lemon juice and 1 tablespoon granulated sugar, tossing to coat.

-In a medium mixing bowl, combine ⅔ cup brown sugar, ½ cup all-purpose flour, ½ cup uncooked rolled oats, ¾ teaspoon ground cinnamon, and ¾ teaspoon nutmeg.
+In a medium mixing bowl, combine ⅔ cup brown sugar, ½ cup all-purpose flour, ½ cup old-fashioned rolled oats, ¾ teaspoon ground cinnamon, and ¾ teaspoon nutmeg.
 Add in ⅓ cup unsalted butter (cold and cubed), and with a pastry cutter or your hands, combine the mixture until crumbly and the butter is evenly distributed through the mixture.

 Pour the apples into the prepared baking dish and evenly top with the oat topping.